DavidSRoy/sociable/reports/report1.md

 ## Status of Backend Sub-team
 (Backend/Infrastructure) - David & Anna

+What We've Done:
+- The Firebase project for Sociable has been set up and collaborators have been added.

 Goals for the week:
 - Come up with an initial system design
-- Create Firebase resources (eg Firestore, Cloud Functions, etc)
+- Provision Firebase resources (eg Firestore, Cloud Functions, etc) in order for the team to be able to jump into development as soon as possible

 Next week:
 - Start building basic APIs to handle messaging

+In the next couple weeks:
 - Build a vertical slice proof of concept with regard to sending a message from one user to another

 ## Status of Fullstack Sub-team